grubersjoe/react-github-calendar/README.md

 # React GitHub Calendar

-A React component to display a GitHub contributions graph.
+A React component to display a GitHub contributions graph based on SVG.

 ![Screenshot](preview.png#1)